 Individual Volunteer Opportunities

-Join the hundreds of CAC volunteers and make a difference in the lives of our neighbors in need!
-If you have the heart and compassion to serve we have a job for you!
-Onsite and remote volunteer opportunities are available in all areas of CAC.
+Join the hundreds of CAC volunteers and help our neighbors in need!
+If you have the heart and compassion to serve, we have a job for you.
+On-site and remote volunteer opportunities are available in all areas of CAC.

-Throughout the year we seek volunteers to work on seasonal programs and events such as the school supply program, Adopt-a-Family for the Holidays, the Volunteer Income Tax Assistance (VITA) program, inventory and the Vintage Affair.
+Throughout the year, we seek volunteers to work on seasonal programs and events such as the Tools for School school supplies program, Adopt-a-Family for the Holidays, the Volunteer Income Tax Assistance (VITA) program, inventory and our Vintage Affair fundraising gala.

-CAC accepts volunteers seeking to serve community service hours, whether for school, civic organization requirements or court ordered.
+CAC accepts volunteers seeking to serve community service hours, whether for school, religious or civic organization requirements.
 Click here for information on how to request community service hours.

 Volunteer Positions and Descriptions:

 Food Pantry Check-In and Check-Out

 These positions entail working outside at 8607 Roswell Rd, talking to new and existing clients in person to verify identification, weigh outgoing food and using a computer.

 Food Pantry Distribution and Donation Processing

 Keep market shelves stocked with staples, help distribute refrigerated food to clients.
 Receive and process large deliveries.
 Stock and organize shelves, fridges and freezers.
 Involves some lifting.